U Saw: Crime and punishment

-On 19 July 1947, a gang of armed paramilitaries broke into the Secretariat Building in downtown Rangoon during a meeting of the Executive Council (the shadow government established by the British in preparation for the transfer of power) and assassinated Aung San and six of his cabinet ministers; a cabinet secretary and a bodyguard were also killed.
+On 19 July 1947, a gang of armed paramilitaries broke into the Secretariat Building in downtown Rangoon during a meeting of the Executive Council (the shadow government established by the British in preparation for the transfer of power) and assassinated Aung San and eight of his cabinet ministers; a cabinet secretary and a bodyguard were also killed.
 The evidence clearly implicated U Saw as the ringleader.
-U Saw and eight others behind the incident were arrested by the British authorities, and tried before a special tribunal set up by Sir Hubert Rance, the British colonial governor.
-U Saw was found guilty and sentenced to death on December 30, 1947.
+U Saw and nine others behind the incident were arrested by the British authorities, and tried before a special tribunal set up by Sir Hubert Rance, the British colonial governor.
+One defendant was acquitted after testifying for the prosecution, while U Saw and his remaining eight codefendants were found guilty and sentenced to death on December 30, 1947.
 After Burma became independent in January 1948, the Burmese authorities decided to carry out the verdict of the British court, and in March 1948, the Rangoon High Court rejected his claims that the tribunal lacked jurisdiction and requests for a new trial, and upheld the death sentence.
+At the last hour, the death sentences of the accmplices of U Saw were commuted to life in prison, effectively 20 years under Burmese law.

-He was executed by hanging at Insein Jail on 8 May 1948.
+U Saw and three of his accomplices were executed by hanging at Insein Prison on May 8, 1948.
+The same day, the two other accomplices were hanged at Rangoon Central Jail.
 U Saw was buried, according to custom, in an unmarked grave within the prison.

 Many mysteries still surround the assassination.
 There were rumours of a conspiracy involving the British — a variation on this theory was given new life in a documentary broadcast by the BBC on the 50th anniversary of the assassination in 1997.
 What did emerge in the course of the investigations at the time of the trial, however, was that several low-ranking British officers had sold guns to a number of Burmese politicians, including U Saw.
 Shortly after U Saw's conviction, Captain David Vivian, a British Army officer, was sentenced to five years imprisonment for supplying U Saw with weapons.
 Captain Vivian escaped from prison during the Karen uprising in Insein in early 1949.
 Little information about his motives was revealed during his trial or after the trial.